ripSquid/styrdokument/pm/eng/pm_for_sektionens_styrelse.md

 ### 3.2.10 Other board members and deputies

-The remaining board members are reaponsible for working with the boards strategic questions as well as the areas the board consider important.
+The remaining board members are responsible for working with the boards strategic questions as well as the areas the board consider important.
 The vice treasurer is regulated under point 3.2.4.

 ### 3.3 Reports

 All board members shall make a report on every board meeting that shall focus on their individual responsibilities.
-In the case of absence from a board meeting a written report shall be provided at the latest the day before in order for it it can be treated on the meeting.
+In the case of absence from a board meeting a written report shall be provided at the latest the day before in order for it can be treated on the meeting.

 ## 4 Motto